microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 One of the most common ways to detect whether a window or door has been opened/closed by an unknown person is to use a magnetic reed switch.
 When a magnet is placed near the switch, the two contacts inside either open or close.
 An external alarm circuit can monitor each circuit to know the current state of the system.

 While reed switches are simple and easy to use, they come with the drawback that they only have 2 binary states.
-If an external magnet is placed close to the switch, the field from the magnet can hold the contacts in position while the window is opened.
+If an external magnet is placed close to the switch, the field from the added magnet can hold the contacts in position while the window is opened.

 A magnetometer avoids this problem by measuring the intensity of the magnetic field.
 If the intensity changes beyond a set range, then the magnetometer can detect the attempt to bypass the alarm.